apache/spark/docs/howto/operator/gcp/sql.rst

 More information
 """"""""""""""""

-See `Google Cloud SQL API documentation for database insert
+See Google Cloud SQL API documentation for `to create a new database inside the instance
 <https://cloud.google.com/sql/docs/mysql/admin-api/v1beta4/databases/insert>`_.

 .. _howto/operator:CloudSqlInstanceDatabaseDeleteOperator: